My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 PW09.jpg

-The band’s next album would be their most polished and complete and rewarded them with a double A-side #1 with “Town Called Malice / “Precious” and their first #1 album in the UK.
-Fans of the band’s original punk sound would likely have found this album off-putting musically, though the punk spirited political messaging was still present in songs such as “Just Who is the Five O’Clock Hero?” (released only as a single in the Netherlands though, similar to the success of “That’s Entertainment” it achieved a #8 spot on the UK charts as an import).
-The album was strong on R&B and soul, “Town Called Malice” drew openly from The Supremes’ “You Can’t Hurry Love,” and resulted in one of the band’s (and Weller’s) most iconic songs.
-“Precious” blended horns with calypso-like guitar and drums showing the band’s increasing versatility.
+The band’s next album would be their most polished and complete.
+They were rewarded with a double A-side #1 with “Town Called Malice / “Precious” and their first #1 album in the UK.
+Fans of the band’s original punk sound would likely have found the LP off-putting musically, though the punk spirited political messaging was still present in songs such as “Just Who is the Five O’Clock Hero?”
+It was released only as a single in the Netherlands but similar to the success of “That’s Entertainment” it achieved a #8 spot on the UK charts as an import.
+The Gift was strong on R&B and soul, “Town Called Malice” drew openly from The Supremes’ “You Can’t Hurry Love,” and resulted in one of the band’s (and Weller’s) most iconic songs.
+“Precious” blended horns with calypso-like guitar and drums showing the band’s broadening versatility.

 PW10.jpg

 As the band was about to embark on a UK tour, Weller surprised everyone with the announcement that he was disbanding The Jam.
 The decision was his alone and the timing was odd given they were at the peak of their musical and commercial success.
-It seems that was part of his reasoning, as he didn’t like the prospects of being locked into this enterprise which was becoming a juggernaut.
-So after a short tour the band played their last show together on December 11, 1982, ten years after they formed and just five years since releasing their first single.
-However just prior they released their final single, “Beat Surrender,” which would deliver them their fourth #1 single.
+It seems that was part of his reasoning, as he didn’t like the prospects of being locked into this increasing juggernaut of an enterprise.
+After a short tour the band played their last show on December 11, 1982, ten years after they formed and just five years since releasing their first single.
+However, just prior they released their final single, “Beat Surrender,” which would deliver them their fourth #1 single.
 Another R&B styled, horn-filled single, it would include singer Tracie Young, giving the band an even more soulful sound.

 PW11.jpg